kendricktang/connect_four/README.md

 ## How to run

 Run a redis server through a docker image.
-Then build and run the Dockerfile provided.
+Run a sqlite server through another docker image.
+Then build and run the Dockerfile provided to load in data and make the sql views.
+Then check out the answers through the sql cli.

+1. Start redis server in a container:

-1. `docker run --name redis -d redis`
+> `$ docker run --name redis -d redis`

+2. Set a mysql password.
+Doesn't really matter:

+> `$ export MYSQL_PASSWORD=pass`

+3. Start mysql server in a container:

+> `$ docker run --name mysql -d -e MYSQL_RANDOM_ROOT_PASSWORD=yes
+> -e MYSQL_DATABASE=connect_four -e MYSQL_USER=connect_four
+> -e MYSQL_PASSWORD=${MYSQL_PASSWORD} mysql`

+4. Build this docker image:

-2. `docker build -t connect-four .`
+> `$ docker build -t connect-four .`

+5. Wait for the sql server on step 3 to start.
+Step 4 was probably plenty of time to get it booted up, but I'd check to make sure before I started running my solution:

+> `$ docker logs mysql`

+6. Run this docker image:

-3. `docker run --name app --link redis:redis connect-four`
+> `$ docker run -e MYSQL_PASSWORD=${MYSQL_PASSWORD} --name app
+> --link redis:redis --link mysql:mysql connect-four`

-## TODO

-Add numbers to the improvement section, mainly about why it'll all still fit in memory.
+7. Explore sql storage:

+> `$ docker run -it --link mysql:mysql --name mysql-cli --rm mysql
+> sh -c 'exec mysql -h"$MYSQL_PORT_3306_TCP_ADDR" -P"$MYSQL_PORT_3306_TCP_PORT"
+> --database connect_four -uconnect_four -p'`

+You'll be prompted to put in your password.
+Then you can expore the tables.
+To answer the three questions, three queries are provided:

+1. `select * from starting_move_percentile_rank;`
+2. `select * from nationality;`
+3. `select * from new_user;`

+The weird characters don't show up well in the Docker image's stdout...
+If you want to check to see that they're encoded properly, you can run `check_characters.py`:

+> `$ docker run -e MYSQL_PASSWORD=${MYSQL_PASSWORD} --link mysql:mysql
+> connect-four python check_characters.py`

 ## Improvements